microsoft/PowerPlatformConnectors/custom-connectors/Snowflake/readme.md

 Installation:
 1. Open apiDefinition.swagger.json, replace @@xxx.snowflakecomputing.com@@, @@https://xxx.snowflakecomputing.com/oauth/token-request@@ with your own values
 2. New Custom Connector => Import an Open API File, select “apiDefinition.swagger.json”
-3. Select the snowflake as picture if you like in step 1
+3. Select "icon.png" with the snowflake logo as a picture if you like on tab 1
-4. Enter client id, secret, resource url in step 2
+4. Enter client id, secret, resource url on tab 2
 5. Paste the content of file “snowflake_connector_code” into the textbox in step 4 (Code) and make that the checkboxes for “ExecuteSqlStatement” and “GetResults” are checked.